survivejs/webpack-book/manuscript/04_what_is_webpack.md

 T> To understand webpack on source code level, check out [the artsy webpack tour](https://github.com/TheLarkInn/artsy-webpack-tour).

+{pagebreak}

 ## Hot Module Replacement

 You are likely familiar with tools, such as [LiveReload](http://livereload.com/) or [BrowserSync](http://www.browsersync.io/), already.
-These tools refresh the browser automatically as you make changes.
-HMR takes things one step further.
+These tools refresh the browser automatically as you make changes. *Hot Module Replacement* (HMR) takes things one step further.
 In the case of React, it allows the application to maintain its state without forcing a refresh.
 While this does not sound that special, it makes a big difference in practice.

 HMR is available in Browserify via [livereactload](https://github.com/milankinen/livereactload), so it’s not a feature that’s exclusive to webpack.